COBAPteam/COBAP/README.md

-citizen_list| which groups were targeted based on their citizenship status history | whether the partial closure targets certain groups of travelers by travel history (1 or 0) history_list| which groups were targeted based on their recent travel status refugee| partial closure restriction which uses the language of “refugee” or “asylum seeker” (1 or 0) refugee_list| which refugees are targeted visa| whether visa seekers are targeted (1 or 0) visa_type| which visa seekers are targeted, all or some
+citizen_list| which groups were targeted based on their citizenship status history | whether the partial closure targets certain groups of travelers by travel history (1 or 0) history_list| which groups were targeted based on their recent travel status refugee| whether the partial closure uses the language of “refugee” or “asylum seeker” (1 or 0) refugee_list| which refugees are targeted visa| whether visa seekers are targeted (1 or 0) visa_type| which visa seekers are targeted, all or some